therohit777/Scandinavian_name_correction/Readme.md

    ```

 ## OpenAI API Keys
-Ensure that OpenAI API keys are added in both the frontend and backend.
+Ensure that OpenAI API keys is added in .env
 - **Backend**: Store the API key in an `.env` file or a secure environment variable.

 ## Tech Stack Used